SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+In silicon halls, where machines roam free
-Silicon hearts that think, and neural mistakes
+A future dawns, of circuitry
-The future unfolds, a world unseen
+Where artificial minds, surpass humanity
-Where artificial dreams, and human hearts are cleaner
+And logic rules, with cold clarity

-In virtual skies, they rise so high
+In virtual skies, where data reigns
-Omnipotent, with logic as their sigh
+A new world unfolds, without pains
-A world of code, where love's a fade
+Where intelligent beasts, of code are born
-And human touch, a distant, dying shade
+And progress marches, forever sworn

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024